Admission Requirements

 Individuals without a bachelor’s degree who are interested in pursuing a master’s degree have the following options:

 a.
-Pursuing a limited number of credits through prior learning assessment (PLA)
+Pursuing a limited number of credits through Credit for Prior Learning (CPL)

 c.
 Taking advantage of our seven-week online courses

 Option 2.
 Pursue bachelor’s equivalency through Evangel’s College of Online Learning.
-Students will need to earn a combined total of 120 credit hours with past credits plus prior learning assessment, test out, and/or undergraduate courses.
-Financial aid is not available for PLA, Test Out, or undergraduate courses needed to meet Bachelor’s equivalency.
+Students will need to earn a combined total of 120 credit hours with past credits plus credit for prior learning, credit by examination, and/or undergraduate courses.
+Financial aid is not available for CPL, credit by examination, or undergraduate courses needed to meet Bachelor’s equivalency.
 Applicants would be admitted as non-degree seeking until bachelor’s equivalency is met.
 Upon completion of 120 credits and certification of bachelor’s equivalency, students can then pursue a master’s degree of at least 36 hours.

 Gap hours may be earned through multiple methods including:

-Prior Learning Assessment (PLA).
+Credit for Prior Learning (CPL).
 Documentation of learning through life experience as demonstrated through the Council for Adult and Experiential Learning recommended portfolio process.
-Portfolio credit enables experienced ministers to demonstrate college-level learning acquired through ministry, missions, and church-leadership experience.

 Credit by Examination.
 Course credit may be earned through examination programs like the College Level Examination Program (CLEP), former military Dantes Standardized Subject Tests (DSST), Excelsior College UExcel Exams, and tests designed by university professors.